 Either the program director, director of clinical education, or full-time faculty will be assigned to you as an advisor.
 We are interested and concerned about you and would like to know if you need help in any way to stay in the program.
+The college offers several wrap-around services to help you succeed.
 Appointments or drop-in visits can be made during posted office hours and as we are available.